-The goal of self-help support groups is to:
+The purpose of self-help support groups in dual diagnosis is to:

 Double Trouble in Recovery

 Double Trouble in Recovery (DTR) is a fellowship of men and women who share their experience, strength, and hope with one another to solve their common dual diagnosis problems and help others recover from their respective addictions and mental disorders.
 DTR is designed to meet the needs of both dual diagnosis and those suffering from a substance abuse problem and a mental illness.
 We discuss not only the problems associated with psychiatric medications but also the benefits associated with them.
 In this way, we recognize that, for many people, addiction and psychiatric disorders represent a double burden in recovery.
 There is no membership fee for DTR members; we support ourselves by our contributions.

 How Does it Work?